RafaySystems/envmgr/setup/README.md

 **version** - Version of the templates

 **sharingtemplates** - Set to true if the templates need to be shared across the projects.

+**templates** - remove any directories from the list of templates that are NOT intended to be created in the controller

 - **How to Run**
 > ./createtemplates.sh